IV Provider Course - Frequently Asked Questions:

 Q: How do I receive my contact hours?

-A: Upon completion of the course, the contact hours are issued via email.
+A: Upon course completion, the contact hours are issued via email.

 Q: Can you extend my time to complete the online portion of the course?

 A: Sadly, no. We would have to obtain a license to the learning system to add more access to your account.
-There is a charge to do so, and you would need to email our office to arrange it.
+There is a charge to do so; you must email our office to arrange it.

 Q: What happens if I fail all three attempts of the exam?